 Three more journalists have been arrested in Turkey as of January 23, bringing the number of imprisoned journalists in the country to at least 156

-Three more journalists have been arrested in Turkey as of the beginning of the week of January 22.
-Van-based journalist Idris Yılmaz, who was taken into custody on January 21; Mesopotamia News Agency reporter Seda Taşkın, who was detained on January 22 in Ankara; and Haydar Ergül, an editor for the Demokratik Modernite (Democratic Modernity) magazine, who had been in detention since January 16, were arrested on January 23.
+Three more journalists were jailed in Turkey as of the beginning of the week of January 22, 2018.
+Van-based journalist Idris Yılmaz, who was taken into custody on January 21; Mesopotamia News Agency reporter Seda Taşkın, who was detained on January 22 in Ankara; and Haydar Ergül, an editor for the Demokratik Modernite (Democratic Modernity) magazine, who had been in detention since January 16, were jailed pending trial on January 23, 2018.

 Yılmaz, who was arrested on “spreading propaganda for a terrorist organization” charges, was sent to the Erciş Prison, Bianet reported.
 The journalist, based in the Eastern province of Van, had previously become the target of an assault while he was trying to get in touch with a local contractor for an interview.

 Mesopotamia agency reporter Taşkın, who was initially taken into custody on December 20, 2017, and released four days later on judicial control terms, was detained again on January 22 during a police raid on her home in Ankara.
 Taşkın was interrogated by the Bitlis Criminal Judicature of Peace on January 23 via the court video-conferencing system SEGBIS, after which she was arrested on “membership in a terrorist organization” charges and sent to the Sincan Prison in Ankara.
 Sources said Taşkın’s latest detention followed the prosecutor’s objection to her release.